 Email Delivery: How do you know if they got your message?

 You just sent an important business communication via email and assume all is well, but what if that email was not received?

 How do you know if an email was received?
 There could be significant delays or consequences if the message was not delivered.
 What can you do to put your mind at ease?

 Read Receipts and Web Bugs

 If your recipient did receive your email message and actually read it / opened it, there are ways to know.
 You can use:

 - Read Receipts – little emails sent back to you to confirm that a message has been read.
-Most email programs support these, but it is up to the recipient if they are actually sent — so they are simple, but not reliable.
+Most email programs support these, but it is up to the recipient if they are actually sent to you.
+So they are simple, but not reliable.

-- Web Bugs – You could embed tracking images in HTML-encoded email messages and detect if these images are loaded from your servers.
+- Web Bugs – You could embed tracking images in email messages and detect if these images are loaded from your servers.
 If they are, it means the message was opened.
 Use of email web bugs requires special software and is not a trivial thing to implement (for example, when sending from Outlook).
 They are more reliable than Read Receipts but are not 100% reliable, as they can be stripped out by email filters and/or the recipient might not be loading images when viewing your email.
-Additionally, Spammers often use web bugs as “depth charges” to mine for valid email addresses based on which ones actually open the messages.
+Additionally, Spammers often use web bugs as “depth charges” to mine for valid email addresses based on which recipients actually open the messages.
 For this reason, advanced email filters are getting smarter about providing options for noticing and blocking them.

 - Reliable Read Receipts – Using a service like SecureLine Escrow, the recipient picks up your message securely at a web portal and you can track if and when that happened and send yourself email notifications.
 This is 100% reliable.

 For more details on these 3 mechanisms, see Has Your Email Been Read?
 Read Receipts and Web Bugs.

 Yes, but how do you know if an email was actually received?